ajsen/frontend-project-44/README.md

 brain-games is a set of math games consisting of:

-* brain-even Identify odd and even numbers
+* brain-even.
+Identify odd and even numbers
 * brain-calc.
 Calculate an expression.
 * brain-gcd.
 Find the greatest common divisor of numbers.
 * brain-progression.
 Determine which number is missing in an arithmetic progression.